kankaan/AnaChat/README.md

 # AnAChat

-AnaChat is a chat program, which includes server and client.
+AnaChat is a chat server.
 It is produced by Flask.

 ### Running

-AnaChat is tested by Python 2.7 in Linux 3.14.27-100.fc19.x86_64 x86_64 environment.
+AnaChat works in Python 2.7.
 Application uses Flask-Socketio for websockets.
 According to author of Flask-socketio:
 "Note that socketio.run(app) runs a production ready server when eventlet or